Reflections: How Mirrored Humanity Dissolves Fear and Changes Bias

-In a context where for most, Israeli settlers and Palestinians are the last people who could be or should be talking to one another there are advocates for peace who try to create the necessary trust to bridge the divide.
+In a context where, for most observers, Israeli settlers and Palestinians are the last people who could be or should be talking to one another there are advocates for peace who try to create the necessary trust to bridge the divide.
 An unexpected encounter three years ago with one of these inspiring leaders changed the trajectory of my career.

 Rabbi Hanan is one of the leaders of Roots, a grassroots initiative dedicated to dialogue, non-violence, and transformation at the heart of the conflict.
-The idea that I pioneer a womens’ photography workshop in one of the most entrenched and contentious face-offs in the world with no prior experience was more than bold, and yet I immediately felt drawn to lead the charge.
+The idea that I pioneer a women’s photography workshop in one of the most intractable and contentious conflicts in the world with no prior experience was more than bold, and yet I immediately felt drawn to lead the charge.

-The photo workshops for Israeli settler and Palestinian women are an opportunity for women “from the other side” to interact with each other - for the very first time in their lives, many of these participants come into contact with their perceived enemy.
+The photo workshops for Israeli settler women and Palestinian women are an opportunity for women “from the other side” to interact with each other, for some, for the very first time in their lives.
+Many of the participants feel that to do this is to come into contact with their perceived enemy.

-– Gregory Boyle writes in his book Tattoos on the Heart: The Power of Boundless Compassion
+– Gregory Boyle.
+Tattoos on the Heart: The Power of Boundless Compassion

-The women keep the cameras for the duration of the two-week workshop returning to their homes to fulfill photo assignments by capturing their environments, loved ones, and daily lives.
+The women keep the cameras for the duration of the two-week workshop.
+They return to their homes to fulfill photo assignments by capturing their environments, their loved ones, and their daily lives.

-This past summer I share this short tutorial with my group of women.
+This past summer I shared this short tutorial with a group of women.
 In the slideshow, there is a beautiful photo taken last year by Naomi, an Israeli participant, of her husband and grandson during Havdalah.
-They stand facing one another, the grandson performs the ritual of lighting a candle and looking at the luminous flame in wonder while his grandfather blesses a glass of wine.
-The dimly-lit room with the candle as the only source of light, the composition, the colors are reminiscent of an old-masters painting.
+They stand facing one another as the grandson performs the ritual of lighting a candle and looking at the luminous flame in wonder while his grandfather blesses a glass of wine.
+The dimly lit room with the candle as the only source of light, the composition, the colors — all are reminiscent of an Old Master painting.

 The night before the second session an unexpected and painful incident disrupts the workshop.
 A threatening post on Facebook denounces my Palestinian coordinator for his connection to Roots, calling him an instigator and an organizer of “normalization” gatherings*.
 Other people react on Facebook, maligning him.

-These condemnations can escalate into violence or grim consequences.
+These condemnations can escalate into violence or other grim consequences.
 The second session is canceled.
-Instrumental in enrolling and bringing the Palestinian women, my coordinator is truly distressed and the Palestinian participants are scared and decide that they will not return.
+Instrumental in enrolling and bringing the Palestinian women, my coordinator is greatly distressed and the Palestinian participants are scared and decide that they will not return.

 I retrieve the cameras that were in the women’s home for 48 hours.
 Half of them have erased all the images from the memory card.
-But in one of the cameras, I find a gem, an image that takes my breath away, a photo of such beauty, of such meticulous composition and… it is the mirror image of the Havdalah photo shown during our first session together.
+But in one of the cameras, I find a gem, an image that takes my breath away, a photo of such beauty, of such meticulous composition… is the mirror image of the Havdalah photo shown during our first session together.

-This anonymous photographer consciously and carefully recreated the setting of what she saw a few days ago.
-From memory, she replicated the image in all of its definition: subject matter, emotion, and composition.
+This anonymous photographer consciously and carefully re-created the setting of what she saw a few days ago.
+From memory, she replicated the image in all its aspects: subject matter, emotion, and composition.

-In the first two summers I had singled out many photos with striking aesthetic appeal, but this pair brought a new dimension that was deeply emotional: this place of astonishing mutuality that Gregory Boyle described.
-There had to be more images that would have their match in the “other’s” illustration, that would be the mirror image and even more importantly highlight the basic humanity with shared values.
+In the first two summers I had singled out many photos with striking aesthetic appeal, but these two brought a new dimension that was deeply emotional: this place of astonishing mutuality that Gregory Boyle described.
+There had to be more images that would have their match in the “other’s” illustration, that would be the mirror image, and even more importantly, highlight the women’s basic humanity with shared values.